Henry Miller Watts (1805-1890)

 Back in Philadelphia, Watts was tapped in July 1868 as the United States ambassador to the Austrian Empire.
 This post had been left open since the recall of the previous envoy the summer before and in the interim the Senate had rejected seven of President Johnson's nominations and Horace Greely had turned it down.
 The Senate finally accepted Watts in August 1868 and he arrived in Vienna on September 25, 1868.
 He served less than a year, however, and was recalled in June 1869 when the new President Grant filled his place with John Jay.
 Returning to Pennsylvania, Watts now devoted himself to his practice and his business interests in iron and coal in places such as Lancaster County.

 In 1838, Watts married Anna Maria Shoenberger of Pittsburgh and the couple had nine children.
-After a long and eventful life, Henry Miller Watts died on November 30, 1890 at the age of ninety-five.
+After a long and eventful life, Henry Miller Watts died on November 30, 1890 at the age of eighty-five.

 Author of Post: